3 Powerful Ways to Use a Lean Manufacturing Game in Training

 Implement Changes

 Effective communication ensures that improvements are understood and function correctly within the organization.
-Communicating potential disruptions and overall goals to those involved is important during process improvements.
+Communicating potential disruptions and overall goals to those involved is vital during process improvements.
 Notifying all stakeholders about process changes ensures awareness and smooth adoption.

 Leveraging Technology for Process Improvement